jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 # Adding input

-The polish expresssions presented so far do not depend on input.
+The polish expressions presented so far do not depend on input.
 We introduce the `Suspend` constructor to fulfill this role: it expresses that the rest of the expression can depend on the (first symbol of) the output.
-Using this we can extend our applicative language with a construct to pattern match on the front of the input.
+Using this we can extend our applicative language with a construct to pattern match on the front of the input, and write a (naive) parser for valid arithmetic expressions.

 ~~~~
 data Steps s r where
-    Val   :: a -> Steps s r ->                   Steps s (a :< r)
+    Push   :: a -> Steps s r ->                   Steps s (a :< r)
     App   :: (Steps s ((b -> a) :< b :< r)) ->   Steps s (a :< r)
     Done  ::                                     Steps s ()
     Suspend :: Steps s r -> (s -> Steps s r) ->  Steps s r